GustavoGomez092/nest-graphql-prisma/README.md

 User Verification: It verifies the JWT token extracted from the request headers to authenticate the user.

-Data Filtering: The middleware then calls the next function, which invokes the next middleware or resolver in the chain and returns the result.
-If the result is an array, it filters the array to only include items created by the authenticated user.
-If the result is a single object, it checks if the object was created by the authenticated user.
-If not, it sets the result to null.
+Data Filtering: The middleware then injects the user id into the createdById where clause of the arguments passed to the resolver.
+This ensures that the resolver only returns data created by the authenticated user.

-Error Handling: If any error occurs during the process, it is caught and can be handled appropriately.
+Error Handling: If any error occurs during the process, it is caught and logged to the console, and the middleware passes control to the next middleware or resolver in the chain.

+The extractTokenFromHeader function is used to extract the JWT token from the authorization header of the request.
+If the authorization header is not present or does not contain a Bearer token, it returns undefined.

 This middleware ensures that users can only access data they have created, providing an additional layer of security and data integrity.